Spiking Neural Predictive Coding for Continual Learning from Data Streams: Methodology

-The data stream formulation presented here still treats each data point as a discrete element although SNNs are intended to process input stimuli that arrive within the flow of continuous time.
-In order to truly adapt the above stream to SNNs, we must also note that each tuple $(\mathbf{y}_j, \mathbf{x}_j)$ is presented to the learner for a fixed period of simulated time.
-More importantly, this vectors in this tuple are mapped to an appropriate spike train encoding, i.e., a Poisson spike train.
-In essence, a tuple is to be presented to the agent for a specified stimulus interval of $T_{st}$ milliseconds (ms), optionally followed by an inter-stimulus time of $T_{ist}$ ms. The length of the stimulus and inter-stimulus times will vary depending on the data problem and application, e.g., frames of a video might be presented for a shorter stimulus interval ($30-50$ ms) while static images might be presented for a longer period ($100$-$200$ ms).
+The data stream formulation presented above still treats each data point as a discrete element although SNNs are intended to process input stimuli that arrive within the flow of continuous time.
+In order to truly adapt the above stream to SNNs, we further generalize the setting such that each tuple $(\mathbf{y}_j, \mathbf{x}_j)$ is presented to the learner for a fixed period of simulated time.
+More importantly, the vectors in this tuple are mapped to an appropriate spike train encoding, e.g., a Poisson spike train.
+In essence, a data tuple is to be presented to the agent for a specified stimulus interval of $T_{st}$ milliseconds (ms), optionally followed by an inter-stimulus time of $T_{ist}$ ms (where no input is provided).
+The length of the stimulus and inter-stimulus times will vary depending on the data problem and application, e.g., frames of a video might be presented for a shorter stimulus interval ($30-50$ ms) while static images might be presented for a longer period ($100$-$200$ ms).
+Inter-stimulus times in this work will be $100-150$ ms in order to allow the neurons to decay back to their resting potentials.